 To extend the API with additional data recognizers, the users can add a new class in the recognizers project (called RecognizerTools).
 The instructions below allow users to add new data recognizers:

-Copy and paste the TemplateRecognizer.cs, and rename it to your desired name
+Copy and paste the TemplateRecognizer.cs, and give it your desired name